 If you're looking for a great supplement for you, your children, and the rest of your family, we have our own immune-boosting powder that is useful for all of your family members.
 You should make sure to let your family members know about these supplements, especially if that family member is immunocompromised.

 If you're meeting others, discuss how comfortable you are with distance.
 While you're deciding your comfort level, you should discuss these boundaries with your child(ren).

 Help your child explain their boundaries with others.
 They should know how to remind others to leave one and a half metres of space between them.

 Having conversations with family members and friends about healthy practices around your child is important for protecting everyone's health.

 If your child is younger or needs reminders, we have the perfect fix.
 Our COVID-19 Awareness Wristbands can remind others to keep their distance while making sure that your child is also reminded to keep their distance.
 We also have a wristband that will help your children remember to repeatedly wash their hands.

-We do highly suggest that you don't come into contact with others.
+We do highly suggest that you avoid crowds right now.
 However, we do understand that essential trips like those to the grocery store can leave you and your family in an uncomfortable position.

 Set an Example